 If you’ve been missing one or more teeth for a long time and are considering dental implants as a permanent tooth replacement solution, you’ve probably heard about the possibility of needing a bone graft.

 Finding out if you need a bone graft is a straightforward, painless procedure but you will need to be examined by an oral surgeon.

 During your consultation, the oral surgeon will create a 3D map of your jaw bone.
 Using this image, the surgeon can measure how much bone is available and determine where implants could be safely located.

 The height, width and density of your bone will be analyzed as the long-term success of dental implants is directly related to the bone they are placed in.

 Patients must have enough bone surrounding each dental implant for the titanium post to be accepted by your body.
-If insufficient bone is present, your oral surgeon may suggest bone grafting as a possible solution.
+If the insufficient bone is present, your oral surgeon may suggest bone grafting as a possible solution.

 Bone graft post-extraction

 Some patients choose to have a bone graft at the time of tooth extraction even if they are not necessarily planning to get an implant right away.
 This type of bone graft is called socket preservation and provides a few benefits:

 - It helps maintain facial structure and may prevent teeth from shifting.